Protectorate of Wallis and Futuna: Catholic missions

-Administration Française
+French administration

 The French administration represented the third source of authority in Wallis and Futuna but wielded limited influence.
 The protectorate was overseen by a resident, tasked with maintaining public order, advising the kings, and managing the budget.
 However, in a society characterized by a system of gift and counter-gift exchanges—where monetary transactions were minimal—the assertion of power relied on the distribution of conspicuous goods (mats, pigs, etc.) during significant customary ceremonies (katoaga).
 Consequently, the resident's power was restricted to advisory roles and overseeing the small expatriate population of about twenty people, primarily missionaries and merchants.
 The resident was supported by a chancellor and a radio operator, responsible for external communication, especially with New Caledonia.

 The French residence in Wallis at the beginning of the 20th century.

 In the early 1930s, Alexis Bernast, who held this post, became integrated into Wallisian society and played a role in local affairs.
 In 1906, an agreement with the Lavelua required the resident to also serve as a physician, as part of the colonial health service.
 Residents typically stayed for about four years, contrasting with the Catholic mission's long-term presence.
 The resident lived on Wallis with the chancellor and visited Futuna only a few days each year, leaving the Futunians relatively autonomous but neglected in times of need.
 Due to limited human resources, the resident often delegated responsibilities to a missionary, effectively making the clergyman the island's sole official representative.
 This arrangement persisted until the late 1950s, with the administration establishing a permanent presence on Futuna only in 1959.

 The protectorate's funding came from the Ministry of the Navy and Colonies.
 In addition to taxes on commercial transactions, philately became a significant revenue source.
 Between 1928 and 1939, stamp sales accounted for half of the protectorate's income, according to Frédéric Angleviel.

 While some residents, like Jean-Joseph David, highlighted their achievements, criticism of the French presence was widespread.
 In 1947, the Governor of New Caledonia, Georges Parisot, condemned the colonial administration: “Our system of administration in this archipelago is outdated. [...]
 What have we done for these natives in sixty years of the protectorate?
 Absolutely nothing, except for a hospital where rain seeps through the roof and that is very often without medication."
 Similarly, historian Jean-Claude Roux described the colonial administration as "a mere shadow, lacking resources and direction, forced to improvise in every crisis."

 World War II marked a turning point for the French administration.
 In 1942, an independent police force was established, signaling a strengthening of the residency's role.
 However, the overall administrative impact remained limited compared to other influences, such as the Catholic mission and traditional authorities.